Thomas shoots course-record 61 for six-shot lead at BMW

 He then drove his tee shot into a pond at the 15th and took a penalty stroke, but still saved par, setting the stage for his most unlikely eagle at the par-four 16th, where his ball landed a couple of yards in front of the cup and trickled in.

+“It looked good in the air,” he said.
+“That’s a little bit of a bonus.”

-Thomas finished with two eagles, eight birdies and one bogey.
+Thomas finished with two eagles, eight birdies and one bogey, and vowed to continue attacking the rain-softened course in the final round.

+“I’m trying to win by as many as I possibly can.
+If I just keep playing how I’ve been playing I feel like I can shoot another good round.”

+The performance was a reminder of the talent possessed by Thomas, who clinched his first major title two years ago at the PGA Championship and has been ranked number one in the world.

 Reporting by Andrew Both; Editing by Greg Stutchbury